RoshanBhatt/ProjectApartment/README.md

 Your **feedback** will be valuable. :)

 ##Please Note
-I have not included the GoogleVR SDK for Unity in my repo.
-You will have to pull that to your project to build and run this app.
+You will have to use GoogleVR SDK package for you to build and run this app.
+To get it, go to  `https://developers.google.com/vr/unity/download` And click **Download the Repo Directly**

+###Import
+Once the download finishes, unzip the repo and find the **GoogleVRForUnity** package.
+Drag that into Unity and accept the import dialog.

+###Drag and Drop
+Drag the prefab **GVRViewerMain** into the scene.
+You will also need to add a normal camera in the location you want to view from.
+**Deactivate** the VR Camera system we made and click run.
+You will be able to use **Google VR**.